 The programme will support multidisciplinary research and innovation to stimulate solutions for clean air through predictive understanding of future air quality challenges, a systems approach to analysis, new technologies and innovative policy and practical interventions to benefit vulnerable groups, improve public health and support clean growth.

-Learn more about this programme in our Science Plan.
+Learn more about the wave 1 programme in our Science Plan.